 - Aways exclude hypoglycaemia as a cause of sudden-onset neurological symptoms.

 - TIA in the first 24 hours of the stroke.

 - Todd's palsy.

-- Consider a drug overdose if the patient is comatose.
+- Consider acute poisoning if the patient is comatose.

 - FBC - thrombocytopenia, polycythaemia.